Fleet of the Future | New Train Cars

 BART began service over 40 years ago.
 The original BART cars are near the end of their useful lives and need to be replaced.

 Bombardier Transit Corporation will build BART's Fleet of the Future.
-A complex supply chain and assembly process, followed by rigorous testing, will result in the first new train cars going into service in 2017.
+A complex supply chain and assembly process, followed by rigorous testing, will result in the first new train cars going into service Fall 2016.

-Over 17,000 customers provided input on the new cars during the design phase.
-Based on this input, the new cars will be:
+Over 35,000 customers participated in outreach events during the design phase.
+Based on their input, the new cars will be:

 - Quieter: "micro-plug" doors will help seal out noise